Ironieser/MMTok/README.md

 *💼 Work done during internship at Zoom.*

-## 📚 Citation
+## 📚 🌟 Citation

-If you find MMTok useful in your research, please cite:
+😊 If you find MMTok or this repo useful in your research, please star🌟 and cite✨:

 ```bibtex
 @inproceedings{dong2026mmtok,